Flares and Distress Signals

 - Electric Distress Light (night only)

 Visual distress signals, especially pyrotechnic devices, are typically not deployed just to practice.
 In fact, it's against the law.
 That's why many people are not familiar with how to safely use and care for these devices.
-To show you how to use visual distress signals as designed and to use them safely, check out our Distress Signals Page.
+To show you how to use visual distress signals as designed and to use them safely, watch the videos above.

 What if you see a Visual Distress Signal given off by another vessel?